 We are the Underminers, and this is our time.

 “How incredibly helpful, that Keith Farnish has given me a new word to describe how I act in the world.
 Here I thought I was a crank, a doomer, a scold, a Cassandra, a downer, a bummer, a fearmonger, just because I want to help rid the world of a culture that is systematically killing off the life of this planet.
 That’s what that culture tells me, anyway.
 Turns out I’m an Underminer!
 Sounds like a noble profession to me.
 It even comes with an instruction manual now.
 How about that!” – TS Bennett, Writer & Director “What a Way to Go: Life at the End of Empire”

-You can download the online (PDF) version from two different locations:
+You can download the online (PDF) version to read for free, from two different locations: